 - On a large scale they combat climate change

 Seedlings and big caliper trees

 We have planted seedlings in our tree garden and our backyard.
-Seedlings require morning sun and afternoon shade.
+Seedlings require morning sun and afternoon shade in Tennessee.
 They can be planted in the ground or in pots.
 We are also volunteering from September to April to plant 1” to 2” caliper trees with local non-profit organizations.

 How to plant a big tree